world-class/REPL/faq/README.md

 ### How to avoid being 'progression-blocked' due to missing prerequisites, and a suggested module schedule

 - See [this article in the Subreddit section of the REPL](../subreddit/grades-guide.md) for details.

+### Do I have to notify the university if I want to take a break from the next semester

+- No. Simply do not register for new modules to skip the next semester.

 ### Can I publicly share my assignments online on sites like GitHub or GitLab